 Yet, maybe you have not done the latter.
 Do not worry, with the extensive information available out there we understand that things can get a bit confusing.
-Before even selecting your first 3D printer, one should ask themselves the question; "What do I want to print?"
+As pointed out in detail on Pick 3D Printer, the areas, where 3D printing can be useful, are vast.
+So before even selecting your first 3D printer, one should ask themselves the question; "What do I want to print?"

 RELATED: 7 3D PRINTER TO START YOUR PRINTING JOURNEY IN 2019

 As entry costs for additive manufacturing have dropped the number of capabilities of what you can print has drastically risen.
 With a relatively small investment compared to previous years, you could 3D print deserts, functioning prototypes, models, tools, weapons, cosplay armor, and even other 3D printers.
 And that is not even the half of it.

 Today we are going to focus on one thing, what you can print with a 3D printer; some of the most useful projects that you can find across the web for both hobbyists and the small business owner.
 If you need a little 3D printing refresher, be sure to stop here.

 3D printing your own robotic arm is a fun way to dip your toes into the world of robotics and even some areas of artificial intelligence, depending on the project.
 Whether you want to purchase a kit or start from scratch, there is a massive online community available for those thinking of pursuing this type of project.